ValentinGitHuber/Dentist-booking-app/readme.md

 6. Start MAMP server and go to http://localhost:8888/phpMyAdmin

-7. Create a database with the name `dentist` (the same name as in the .env file)
+7. Create a database with the name `dentist` (the same name as in the `.env` file)

-8. Run with terminal to migrate tables
+8. Migrate database tables

 	```console
 	php artisan migrate